Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Cosmology and Laboratory Constraints

-Fig.~\ref{fig:cosmo_lab} shows the upper limit on couplings or products of couplings as a function of the scalar mass $m_S$.
-The combinations of couplings $a_\nu^2, a_\chi^2, a_\nu a_\chi$ are involved in different processes, in the simplified parameter space where we set $b_{\nu,\chi} = 0$.
+Fig.~\ref{fig:cosmo_lab} shows constraints on couplings, or products of couplings, as a function of the scalar mass $m_S$.
+The combinations of couplings $|a_\nu|^2, |a_\chi|^2, |a_\nu a_\chi|$ are involved in different processes, in the simplified parameter space where we set $b_{\nu,\chi} = 0$.
 We also set $m_\chi = m_S/3$.
-The brown curve labeled "Thermal Relic" shows the coupling required to achieve the observed relic density for $\chi$.
-Cosmological limits arise from the CMB, with yellow (CMB: $\nu$DM) and purple (CMB: NSI) curves excluding parameter regions where scalar interactions distort the CMB anisotropy spectrum.
-The light red curve arises from collisional damping, where excessive interactions of $S$ with neutrinos and DM $\chi$ interrupts structure formation.
-Laboratory constraints are dominated by rare kaon decays, $K\to e\nu S$ (solid magenta) and $K\to\mu\nu S$ (dashed magenta), which probe couplings down to $\sim 10^{-2}$ and $\sim 10^{-2.5}$, respectively, for $m_S \lesssim 100~\text{MeV}$.
-We here note, that $K\to \mu\nu S$ involves coupling to $\mu$, i.e., not directly comparable to the electron coupling involved in double beta decay.
-BBN via the $N_{\rm{eff}}$ bound, excludes scalars lighter than $\sim 3~\text{MeV}$, indicated by the teal contour.
-This BBN bound imposes the most stringent limit on this parameter space for $m_S \leq$ few MeV.
-For sufficiently larger values of couplings, the denominator of Eq.~\eqref{eq:nunuchichi_CS} becomes proportional to $m_S^2 \Gamma_S^2$, then the BBN limit becomes independent of couplings, which has been shown by the vertical line.
-Similarly for smaller value of $m_S$, the cross section becomes independent of mediator mass, which has been presented as the horizontal line in the plot.
-Furthermore, the dip in this contour happens due to the resonance evaluating the scattering cross section $\nu \nu \to S \to \chi \chi$.
+The curve labeled ``Thermal Relic" shows the coupling required to achieve the observed relic density for $\chi$.
+Cosmological limits arise from the CMB, with ``CMB: $\nu$DM" and ``CMB: NSI" curves indicating upper limits where scalar interactions distort the CMB anisotropy spectrum.
+Likewise, the curve labelled ``Collisional Damping" corresponds to excessive interactions of $S$ with neutrinos and DM $\chi$ interrupts structure formation.
+The most restrictive laboratory constraints in the parameter space shown, apart from double beta decay searches, are from rare kaon decays, $K\to e\nu S$ and $K\to\mu\nu S$, which probe couplings down to $\sim 10^{-2}$ and $\sim 10^{-2.5}$, respectively, for $m_S \lesssim 100~\text{MeV}$.
+We note that $K\to \mu\nu S$ involves coupling to $\nu_\mu$, i.e., not directly comparable to the electron coupling involved in double beta decay.
+The red region labelled ``BBN, real $S$" is excluded by constraints on the presence of a light real scalar, if it has thermalized by the time of BBN.
+The dashed-line bounded region ``BBN, complex $S$" gives the corresponding constraint for a complex scalar.
+These BBN constraints were determined assuming the presence of only an additional scalar coupling with neutrinos, i.e., without a dark fermion $\chi$.
+They are expected to be modified if $\chi$ thermalizes as well, which occurs above the curve $\nu\nu\to S\to\chi\chi$ in the described scenario as an example.
+Finally, we also show the constraint from SN luminosity considerations \cite{Brune:2018sab, Telalovic:2024cot} where the grey shaded region at the bottom is excluded as a result of recasting the limits derived in \cite{Telalovic:2024cot} in our scenario.